 Benefit: When you don’t interfere with your child’s eating, you get an honest snapshot of what they enjoy and choose from at the table.
 This information helps you find different ways to cook, expose, and present and talk about food so children can gradually eat more and different things on their own.
 Think of it as guiding a child instead of controlling them.

 Barrier#2: It’s tempting to use food as a parenting tool.

 On Yummy Mummy Club, dietitian Sarah Remmer wrote about why parents should avoid using food as a parenting tool.
 It can be hard to resist this because, well, food works.
 Promising a favorite food for good behavior or taking away gets kids to behave the way you want them to.

-Benefit: A recent study gets to why this is inconsistent with intuitive eating: kids may be more likely to eat in response to uncomfortable emotions.
+Benefit: A 2015 study in The American Journal of Nutrition gets to why this is inconsistent with intuitive eating: kids may be more likely to eat in response to uncomfortable emotions.
 Young children (5-7) made to feel mildly upset (told they would not get a toy as promised) ate more snack foods when they had parents who used food as a reward or restricted their intake due to health reasons when they were 3-5 years old.